VolpeUSDOT/notam-metar/FNS_Reports/README.md

 Either clone the git repository (see below) or request a .zip file containing the code, and place it in a directory named `notam-metar`.
 Data files should be in a folder named `Data` within this directory.

-There are two scripts for this work.
+There are several scripts for this work.

 1. `NOTAM_FNS_Analysis.Rmd`
   + Compiles downloaded files into one data frame, and saves as `FNS_Reports.RData` as a single compressed file for easier reuse.